 Oh!
 How can we miss out The cupcake!
 Can you guess the flavour of this cupcake?

-Well, I figured I can never go wrong with strawberry shortcake in Japan!
+Well, I figured one can never go wrong with strawberry shortcake in Japan!
 Ta-da!
 This is the Princess Strawberry Shortcake cupcake!
 Don’t you think it looks exactly as shown on the menu?
 I’m impressed!

 Let’s check out the other available desserts from the display fridge!